JAlcocerT/JAlcocerT/content/docs/Dev/web-hugo-ssg.md

 ### Math with Katex

+Katex is similar to Latex.

+You can bring cool formulas to HUGo with Katex.

-As see on this [HUGO Hextra post](https://jalcocert.github.io/JAlcocerT/making-soap-at-home/#the-chemistry-of-lye)
+> See an example on this [HUGO Hextra post](https://jalcocert.github.io/JAlcocerT/making-soap-at-home/#the-chemistry-of-lye)

 ### Tweaking HUGO Themes